dfrc-korea/CATCH-OneDrive/README.md

 # INTRODUCTION

-Investigative framework,
-**CATCH (Cloud Data Acquisition through Comprehensive and Hybrid Approaches)**, in order to explore, filter and collect all accessible metadata as well as contents from remote cloud servers by using both Open and Internal APIs.
+**CATCH (Cloud Data Acquisition through Comprehensive and Hybrid Approaches)** framework was designed to explore, filter and collect all accessible metadata as well as contents from remote cloud servers by using both open and internal APIs.

 **CATCH_OneDrive** is a tool that implements data collection through the Internal and Open APIs in the CATCH framework.